reactioncommerce/reaction-component-library/styleguide/src/sections/Product.md

-TODO Write introduction to Cart
+TODO Write introduction to Product